John Holmes (actor): Later life and death

+Relationships

 After his release from Los Angeles County Jail for contempt of court in November 1982, Holmes quickly resumed his film career with a new generation of porn stars.
 His drug addiction continued off-and-on, and although work was still plentiful, it was no longer as lucrative as it had been with the advent of cheaply made videotapes that saturated the porn market.
 Most of the adult films and videos he made during the 1980s were little more than cameo appearances.

-In February 1986, five or six months after testing negative, Holmes was diagnosed as HIV-positive.
-According to his second wife Laurie Holmes, he claimed that he never used hypodermic needles and that he was deathly afraid of them.
-Gebenini and friend/former colleague Bill Amerson separately confirmed later that Holmes could not have contracted HIV from intravenous drug use because he never used needles.
+In February 1986, five or six months after initially testing negative, Holmes was diagnosed as HIV-positive.
+According to his second wife, Holmes claimed that he never used hypodermic needles and that he was deathly afraid of them.
+Both his first wife and friend Bill Amerson separately confirmed later that Holmes could not have contracted HIV from intravenous drug use as he never used needles.

-During the summer of 1986, Holmes was offered a lucrative deal from Paradise Visuals, which was unaware he was HIV-positive, to travel to Italy to film what were to be his last two pornographic films.
+During the summer of 1986, Holmes was offered a lucrative deal from Paradise Visuals, who were unaware he was HIV-positive, to travel to Italy to film what were to be his last two pornographic films.
 Holmes' penultimate film was The Rise of the Roman Empress (originally released in Italy as Carne bollente) for director Riccardo Schicchi.
-The film starred Holmes, the later Italian Parliament member Ilona "Cicciolina" Staller, Tracey Adams, Christoph Clark, and Amber Lynn.
-His final film was The Devil In Mr. Holmes, starring Adams, Lynn, Karin Schubert, and Marina Hedman.
-These last films created a furor when it was revealed later that Holmes had consciously chosen not to reveal his HIV status to his co-stars before engaging in unprotected sex for the production.
+The film starred Holmes, the later Italian Parliament member Ilona "Cicciolina" Staller, Tracey Adams, Christoph Clark and Amber Lynn.
+His final film was The Devil In Mr. Holmes, starring Adams, Lynn, Karin Schubert and Marina Hedman.
+These last films created a furor when it was revealed later that Holmes had deliberately concealed his HIV status from his co-stars before engaging in unprotected sex for the production.
 Not wanting to reveal the true nature of his failing health, Holmes claimed to the press that he was suffering from colon cancer.

 Holmes married Laurie Rose on January 23, 1987, in Las Vegas, Nevada, after confiding to her that he had AIDS.
-During the last five months of his life, he remained in the VA hospital on Sepulveda Boulevard in Los Angeles.
-On March 13, 1988, at age 43, Holmes died from AIDS-related complications, which per his death certificate, were described as cardiorespiratory arrest and encephalitis due to AIDS, associated with lymphadenopathy and esophageal candidiasis.
-His body was cremated, and his widow Laurie and mother Mary scattered his ashes at sea off the coast of Oxnard, California.
+During the last five months of his life, from November 1987 to March 1988, Holmes received treatment and stayed at the VA hospital on Plummer Street in Sepulveda.
+On March 13, 1988, at age 43, Holmes died from AIDS-related complications, which, per his death certificate, were described as cardiorespiratory arrest and encephalitis due to AIDS, associated with lymphadenopathy and esophageal candidiasis.
+Holmes' body was cremated, and his widow Laurie and mother Mary scattered his ashes at sea off the coast of Oxnard, California.

-Charitable work

-Despite Holmes' notoriety and infamy, he devoted significant time to charities involving the environment.
-He was involved with Greenpeace and was known to campaign and collect door-to-door for charities such as Save the Whales and Save the Seals.

 Hobbies

-Holmes enjoyed clay sculpting, woodworking, and outdoor activities such as visiting beaches, camping, fishing, and hiking.
+During his free time, Holmes enjoyed clay sculpting, woodworking and outdoor activities such as visiting beaches, camping, fishing and hiking.